rzw2/mlx75027_config/README.md

 ## Installation

 Add the this folder (the one with the README.md in) to your PYTHONPATH variable.

+## Examples
+The examples folder contains an example of example_configuration.py for using the tools to calculate the register settings for phase steps, integration time, and modulation frequency.

 ## Using
 To run the Tkinter GUI for the MLX75027 Sensor